jerboa88/Collage-Generator-for-Last.fm/README.md

                         work
   --output OUTPUT, -o OUTPUT
                         The filename of the output image.
-The file extension doesn have to be included.
+The file extension doesn't have to be included.
 Default: collage --filetype {jpg,png}, -f {jpg,png}
                         The filetype of the output image.
 Default: jpg --jpeg_quality {1-100}, -q {1-100}